BioNomad/tuftsTutorials/docs/hpc-user-guide/navigate-to-cluster.md

 - For more information on how to access an interactive app take a look at our tutorials on RStudio and JupyterLab:

-[:octicons-info-16: RStudio Interactive Session](https://bionomad.github.io/tuftsTutorials/tools/r-rstudio/){:target="_blank" rel="noopener" .md-button .md-button--primary }
+[RStudio Interactive Session :octicons-info-16: ](https://bionomad.github.io/tuftsTutorials/tools/r-rstudio/){:target="_blank" rel="noopener" .md-button .md-button--primary }

-[:octicons-info-16: JupyterLab Interactive Session](https://bionomad.github.io/tuftsTutorials/tools/python-jupyter/){:target="_blank" rel="noopener" .md-button .md-button--primary }
+[JupyterLab Interactive Session :octicons-info-16: ](https://bionomad.github.io/tuftsTutorials/tools/python-jupyter/){:target="_blank" rel="noopener" .md-button .md-button--primary }